 The sum of these enhancements pushes Socure well beyond check-box compliance.
 Every business has a different customer base and risk profile, so next-gen KYC checks must be able to empower them with insights to react to those risks.
 Conventional KYC checks were cumbersome, inaccurate, and ultimately failed businesses and consumers in the digital age, allowing terrorist financing schemes to slip through while hindering genuine consumers from readily accessing financial services.
 They were rules-driven processes that resulted in false positives, operational overhead, and regulatory enforcement.

 From the perspective of financial institutions, there are immediate and long-term benefits to an intelligent KYC approach:

 - Return on investment by way of reduced manual review

 - Clean integration into a holistic identity and new account enrollment process to be used alongside fraud and document verification solutions

 From the perspective of regulators who look across the industry, the results have encouraged a shift in acceptance of the wider use of AI-based automation in AML.
 Regulators will no longer ask why are you using machine learning for AML, but instead will ask why are you not using machine learning solutions tailored to your risks?
 They want to see compliance staff freed from repetitive tasks and administrative burdens and be enabled by smart tools to conduct analyses and pay attention to the risks that abound.
 The intent of AML/CFT is not to hold businesses to a narrowly defined obligation such as a CIP, but to propel them towards a genuine understanding of their customers.
-This is where intelligent tools step up to satisfy the larger intent of preventing financial crimes.
+This is where intelligent tools, like Socure, step up to satisfy the larger intent of preventing financial crimes.